 The main risk factor for Alzheimer's disease is increased age.
 As a population ages, the frequency of Alzheimer's disease continues to increase.
 Ten percent of people over 65 years of age and 50% of those over 85 years of age have Alzheimer's disease.
 Unless new treatments are developed to decrease the likelihood of developing Alzheimer's disease, the number of individuals with Alzheimer's disease in the United States is expected to be 13.8 million by the year 2050.

 There are also genetic risk factors for Alzheimer's disease.
-Most patients develop Alzheimer's disease after age 70.
-However, less than 5% of patients develop the disease in the fourth or fifth decade of life (40s or 50s).
+Most people develop Alzheimer's disease after age 70.
+However, less than 5% of people develop the disease in the fourth or fifth decade of life (40s or 50s).
 At least half of these early onset patients have inherited gene mutations associated with their Alzheimer's disease.
 Moreover, the children of a patient with early onset Alzheimer's disease who has one of these gene mutations has a 50% risk of developing Alzheimer's disease.